rashidhamidov/model-form/README.md

 $model = new Product();
 ```

-Into your blade file *form()* function returns a views that composer form of Model.
+Into your blade file *form()* function returns a views that comprise form of Model.

 ```php
 {{$model->form()}}